Design and sell the right battery storage system with simulation-backed modeling

 Battery modeling that reflects real operation

-One operating mode, one set of targets, one auto-sized capacity.
-Storage stays grounded in the customer's load profile and the array, not in nameplate kWh.
+Set the operating mode, targets, and backup parameters per project, then start from the system's suggestion or pick your own.
+Storage stays grounded in the customer's load profile and the array, not in a nameplate kWh figure.

 Hour-by-hour dispatch